evalanda/swifty-first/README.md

 # swifty-first

-I'm Anda, I like to exercise my Swifty talent on this repository, cause that's what I'm made of !

-edit from recipe branch
+ I like to exercise my Swifty talent on this repository! edit from recipe branch